hychn/hychn.github.io/md/A.study_guide.md

 # Free notes

+## Tasks to refresh your mind
+* Try different mediums, techniques
+  * Paper, listening, oratory, typing, presenting
+  * Limit cognitive overload

+## Always seek opportunity to reduce, simplify
+* It helps to clarify the mind

 ## Who are you?
 * I am a warrior it is a part of me to be strong, brave, courageous
 * I am also weak, afraid